 NOTE: Even if your application has no audio, or you want to create haptics for events that have no corresponding audio, you will still need to use some kind of audio file as a starting point when authoring haptics with the Studio desktop app.
 This process is faster—and the results will likely be more rich and interesting—than designing haptic effects purely by hand.

-The Studio desktop app requires that you sign in with your Lofelt credentials in order to use the application.
+The Studio desktop app requires that you sign in with your Lofelt credentials (the same you used when you signed up for Lofelt Studio) in order to use the application.
 This will happen the first time you run the application.
 Once you’ve signed into the application, you will remain signed in even if you quit the application and relaunch it.